 Skip to main content

-If there is a dispute or disagreement over someone’s assets after that person has passed away, our contentious probate solicitors are here to help.
+If you are facing a dispute or disagreement over someone’s assets after they have passed away, our contentious probate solicitors are here to help.
+These matters can be difficult, but with our experienced team, you can get through these challenges with confidence and clarity.

 We will advise you whether the claim is likely to succeed and help you to formulate a strategy that protects you and that you are comfortable with in a dispute that may involve close family members.